salesforce/Avocat/README.md

     ```

 ## Running tests
-Trust is our first value, and to do so, we have strict quality checks and metrics.
+Trust is our number one value.
+We have strict quality checks and metrics to ensure it is always respected.

-### Run unit tests
+### Run tests
-- We use Jest to write unit tests, you can run them easily with
+- We use Jest to write tests, you can run them easily with
     ```sh
         $ npm test
     ```